-We currently plant the trees in tree planting projects in Brazil, Haiti, Honduras, India, Philippines, Ethiopia, Kenya, Mali, Senegal, Tanzania, and Uganda.
+We currently plant the trees through tree planting projects in Tanzania, Haiti, Philippines, Madagascar, Kenya, Nepal, Ethiopia and Uganda.
 When you register your unique codes you will see in which country we’ve planted the trees.

 Most of the tree species we select start to germinate between 2 to 6 weeks.
 You can keep the tree growing in it’s growing pot for many months.
 You can also transplant it to a bigger plant pot and keep it in doors ongoing or until it’s a good time of year to plant outside.
 They are very adaptable.
 Herb and flower seeds germinate and grows much faster.